-the instrument between Montana and Wyoming, but not North Dakota.
-This provision lays a foundation for the Commission's composition, powers and duties, as well as dispute resolution processes.
+Starting with governance, Article III establishes the Yellowstone River Compact Commission for administration of the instrument between Montana and Wyoming, but not North Dakota.
+198 This provision lays a foundation for the Commission's composition, powers and duties, as well as dispute resolution processes.
+199

 With respect to composition, the Yellowstone River Compact Commission is a three-member body.
-One representative each from Montana and Wyoming are selected by the respective governors and, if requested by the states, one federal representative is selected by the Director of the U.S. Geological Survey.
-Both state representatives wield voting power, but the federal representative generally lacks it, subject to one exception covered below.
-If appointed, the federal representative serves as Commission chair.
-In addition to these representatives, the compact calls for various federal officials (e.g., the Interior Secretary and Secretary of the Army) to cooperate ex officio with the Commission "in the collection, correlation, and publication of records and data necessary for the proper administration of the Compact."
+200 One representative each from Montana and Wyoming are selected by the respective governors and, if requested by the states, one federal representative is selected by the Director of the U.S. Geological Survey.
+201 Both state representatives wield voting power, but the federal representative generally lacks it, subject to one exception covered below.
+202 If appointed, the federal representative serves as Commission chair.
+203 In addition to these representatives, the compact calls for various federal officials (e.g., the Interior Secretary and Secretary of the Army) to cooperate ex officio with the Commission "in the collection, correlation, and publication of records and data necessary for the proper administration of the Compact."
+204

-The term "jurisdiction" is used to refer to the Yellowstone River Compact Commission's powers and duties.
-They include "the collection, correlation, and presentation of factual data, the maintenance of records having a bearing upon the administration of [the] Compact, and recommendations to such States upon matters connected with" compact administration.
-Further, as set forth in a separate provision, the Commission is
+The term "jurisdiction" is used to refer to the Yellowstone River Compact Commission's powers and duties.205 They include "the collection, correlation, and presentation of factual

-198. No entity exists to administer the compact as between Montana and North Dakota.
+^{198.} No entity exists to administer the compact as between Montana and North Dakota.
 Yellowstone River Compact, supra note 9, at art.
 III(A).

-199. Id. art.
+^{199.} Id. art.
 III(A), (C), (E)-(G).